Endangered Animals of the Amazon

 The International Union for the Conservation of Nature (IUCN) based in Gland, Switzerland, is the world’s oldest and largest global environmental network bringing together governments, non-government organizations, United Nations agencies, companies and local communities to conduct scientific research, create policy and operate field projects which further wildlife protection and conservation.
 Each year, the IUCN publishes the IUCN Red List identifying threatened, vulnerable, endangered, and critically endangered species worldwide.
 The May 2013 Red List includes over 2,600 animals in South America with 118 of these located in Peru.
 Many of these threatened animals live in the Amazon Rainforest including the Giant Otter, South American Tapir, and Red Faced Uakari Monkey.

 An Amazon icon, the giant otter (Pteronura brasiliensis) is the largest species within the weasel family (Mustelidae) and the most social.
-While rarely spotted in the northern Amazon, Giant Otters are quite commonly encountered in Amazonian areas such as Tambopata National Reserve and Manu National Park in southern Peru, where they feed on Amazon fish and crustaceans.
+While rarely spotted in the northern Amazon, Giant Otters are one of the commonly encountered animals of the Amazonian Rainforest in areas such as Tambopata National Reserve and Manu National Park in southern Peru, where they feed on Amazon fish and crustaceans.
 Tragically, Giant Otter habitat destruction and illegal hunting continue to threaten this beautiful species and their numbers continue to decrease.

 The South American Tapir (Tapirus terrestris), along with the giant otter and the jaguar, are considered the “big three” for travelers to see in South America.
 Tapir are hoofed mammals that inhabit the Amazonian forests of Peru, Brazil, and Bolivia.
 Despite their bulky appearance, tapirs are masters at moving, remarkably quickly, through impenetrable forest terrain.
 They have thick skin and feed off clay to obtain various essential minerals.

-Due to local hunting, loss of habitat, and low reproductive rates, environmentalists have long been pushing for tapir preservation and conservation.
+Due to local hunting of the animals of the amazonian rainforest, loss of habitat, and low reproductive rates, environmentalists have long been pushing for tapir preservation and conservation.
 The Greater Madidi-Tambopata Landscape Conservation Programme is currently working with the governments of Bolivia and Peru to better regulate the construction, logging, and excessive hunting that have reduced both existing populations as well as reproductive rates among lowland tapirs.

 The red-faced Uakari (Cacajao calvus) is one of the most endangered monkeys in the Amazon Rainforest.
 The name ‘Uakari’ stems from an extinct tribe that inhabited the Amazon Rainforest many centuries ago.
 Habitat destruction and hunting continue to threaten this monkey and their numbers are ever-decreasing.
 However, efforts to protect the Uakari are widespread, in fact, the Tamshiyacu Tahuayo Reserve was established for this very purpose.